zbmed/damalos/docs/submission.md

 # Submission process

 ## Types of submissions
-* Full papers (up to 8 pages): Presenting novel scientific research relevant to workshop topics
+* Full papers (up to 10 pages): Presenting novel scientific research relevant to workshop topics
-* Short papers (up to 4 pages): Presenting supporting tools or training materials relevant to workshop topics
+* Short papers (up to 6 pages): Presenting supporting tools or training materials relevant to workshop topics
-* Position papers (up to 4 pages): Presenting positions or research at early stages relevant to workshop topics
+* Position papers (up to 6 pages): Presenting positions or research at early stages relevant to workshop topics

 ## Guidelines
 All submissions must be original and not simultaneously submitted to another journal or conference/workshop.
 All submissions must be in English.
 Proceedings of the workshop will be publicly available under [CC-by 4.0 license](https://creativecommons.org/licenses/by/4.0/); by submitting you agree to the use of this license for accepted papers.
-We welcome full (max 8 pages) and short/position (max 4 pages) papers formatted according to [LNCS templates](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines)
+We welcome full (max 10 pages) and short/position (max 6 pages) papers formatted according to [LNCS templates](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines)

+Submissions will be evaluated by members of the [Program Committee](./pc.md)

 Accepted papers will be invited to submit an extended version to the [Journal of Biomedical Semantics (JBMS)](./jbms).